pickyourtrail_logo

 • Royal vibe atmosphere

 Singapore used to be a trading post of spices.
-This garden is a replica of the original spice plantations that made Singapore known to the whole world.
+This garden highlights the historic spice trade plants that established Singapore as a key trading post.
 Here you'll find:

 • Nutmeg